-The hands and feet may burn, turn red, and tingle, and the fingertips may feel cold.
+The hands and feet may burn, turn red or discolored, and tingle, and the fingertips may feel cold.

 Blood tests usually provide a diagnosis, but sometimes a bone marrow biopsy is needed.